mpinizzotto/deciptigon-belt-buckles/README.md

 # deciptigon-belt-buckles
-Uses Terraform and Ansible to deploy multi-region web application
+Uses Terraform and to deploy multi-region web application